Black & Blue (Backstreet Boys album)

-Black & Blue is the fourth studio album (third in the United States) by American boy band Backstreet Boys.
-It was released on November 21, 2000, by Jive Records.
-The album recorded the best international sales in a week for an album in history by selling over 5 million copies in its first week of sales globally.
+Black & Blue is the fourth studio album (third in the United States) by American boy band Backstreet Boys, released on November 21, 2000, by Jive Records.
+The album recorded the best international sales in a week for an album in history by selling over 5 million copies globally in its first week of sales.
 In the United States, Black & Blue sold 1.5 million copies in its first week of release, making the Backstreet Boys the first group in Soundscan history to have million-plus first-week sales with back-to-back albums.
 It sold over 15 million copies worldwide.

-The first single from the album was "Shape of My Heart", followed by "The Call", and "More than That".
-The band members wrote two songs and co-wrote five songs on this album, a departure from previous albums, which showcased less of their own song-writing.
+The first single from the album was "Shape of My Heart," followed by "The Call," and "More than That."
+The band members wrote two songs and co-wrote five songs on this album, more than on previous albums.
 To promote the album, the band embarked on the Black & Blue World Tour in 2001.

 Background

-The album was recorded from July 1, 2000 to September 2000.
+The album was recorded from July 1, 2000, to September 2000.
 In August 2000, the band gave fans their first glimpse of the album, including the track "It's True" on a series of CDs made available through Burger King.
 Backstreet Boys member AJ McLean stated that it would incorporate genres of rock, R&B, hip-hop, and country.
 He also revealed that Nick Carter and Kevin Richardson would be playing on the drums and piano respectively.